jlguenego/cigale/README.md

 ## SCSS

 The code is written is SCSS.
 So you can directly use the SCSS or the CSS compiled version.

+## Contributions

+Do not hesitate to bring your contributions.

 ## Author